 - Ignoring Speed Limits: To meet their delivery goals, some FedEx drivers may feel forced to speed while driving.
 They might take more chances, even in heavy traffic.
 The faster they drive, the less reaction time they have when something unexpected happens.

-- Driving While Tired: Like many people, FedEx drivers may work overtime to earn extra money.
-Unfortunately, this overtime can lead to some drivers putting themselves and others at risk.
+- Driver Fatigue: Like many people, FedEx drivers may work overtime to earn extra money.
+Unfortunately, this overtime can lead to some drivers putting themselves and others at risk of a car accident.
 Driving while fatigued reduces your reaction time.
 Poor reaction times can lead to an increase in the potential for serious accidents.

 - Improper Loading: If the FedEx truck is not balanced correctly when loaded with parcels, it can strain a vehicle's suspension and other components.
 Accidents and truck breakdowns become much more likely.
 Improper loads can also overturn trucks and spill parcels spilling into the street.